brandomr/pythonmap/README.md

 * fiona
 * itertools

 Up front, you are going to need to install some packages you might not have used before.
 I had to install pysal, descartes, shapely, and Basemap.
-Install Basemap with:
+Install **Basemap** with:

     pip install basemap --allow-external basemap --allow-unverified basemap

+On Ubuntu I was able to install **Basemap** using:

+	sudo apt-get install python-matplotlib
+	sudo apt-get install python-mpltoolkits.basemap

+If those options don't work you probably need to install **GDAL**.
+If you're on a Mac, go to the [kyngchaos site](http://www.kyngchaos.com/software/frameworks) and use the GDAL 1.11 complete installer.

+If you're using Ubuntu, you should be able to install via:

+	sudo apt-get install gdal-bin

+If you're using Windows...good luck!
+Let me know if you're successful getting GDAL installed and if so how you managed it.

+For installing **Fiona** you will probably need to install

+	sudo apt-get install python-dev libxml2-dev libxslt-dev

+and on Ubuntu potentially

+	sudo apt-get install g++

 ## Questions?
 Feel free to hit me up on github or on twitter @brandonmrose